 Secret Bay Sees 66% Increase in Enquiries from Americans Seeking Second Citizenship

 As the six month mark of the coronavirus global pandemic nears and much of the world remains in lockdown, there’s an increased interest in the desire for dual citizenship.
-The Residences at Secret Bay, the six-star all-villa resort in Dominica, the Caribbean’s “Nature Island,” is reporting a 66% increase in enquiries from Americans who are now seeking second citizenship as an invaluable add on to a traditional real estate investment.
+The Residences at Secret Bay, the six-star all-villa resort in Dominica, the Caribbean’s “Nature Island,” is reporting a 66% increase in enquiries from Americans who are now seeking second citizenship.
 The catalyst driving this new interest can be attributed to several factors including: the United States’ inability to mitigate the spread of COVID-19, the strict travel limitations imposed on U.S. travelers by nearly all countries — except for Caribbean nations — and the overall economic uncertainty and instability related to both the pandemic and the upcoming U.S. Presidential elections.

-With Citizenship by Investment (CBI) programmes, like that of Dominica, offering visa-free or visa-on-arrival access to 140 countries, Americans now have access to the luxury of a Golden Passport or Plan B. Obtaining citizenship through investment in approved real estate, like Secret Bay, is an increasingly popular path to dual citizenship as it’s attractive to high-end buyers who, in addition to obtaining an ownership interest in a luxury property that can serve both as a place to escape to and an astute investment, also gain a second passport for their entire family.
+With Citizenship by Investment (CBI) programmes, like that of Dominica, offering visa-free or visa-on-arrival access to 140 countries, Americans now have access to the luxury of a Golden Passport or Plan B. Obtaining citizenship through investment in approved real estate, like Secret Bay, is an increasingly popular path to dual citizenship as it’s attractive to high-end buyers who, in addition to obtaining a second passport for their entire family, gain an ownership interest in a luxury property that can serve both as a place to escape to and an astute investment.

-“We’ve had success selling amid the pandemic and most recently reached near sell out of our Phase 1 of built product,” said Gregor Nassief, proprietor of Secret Bay and Chairman and CEO of GEMS Holdings Limited.
+“We’ve had success selling amid the pandemic primarily to buyers from across the Middle East, North Africa and Asia, and most recently reached near sell out of our Phase 1 of built product,” said Gregor Nassief, proprietor of Secret Bay and Chairman and CEO of GEMS Holdings Limited.
 “And now, we are seeing American’s discovering this path to second citizenship.
-Dominica’s Citizenship by Investment Programme was recognized by the Financial Times as the ‘World’s Best Country for Second Citizenship’ three years in a row and Secret Bay is Dominica’s only government-approved real estate project offering purchase options to both vacation home buyers and citizenship investors, making our offering unmatched and a perfect fit for this new wave of interested buyers.”
+Dominica’s Citizenship by Investment Programme was recognized by the Financial Times as the ‘World’s Best Country for Second Citizenship’ three years in a row and Secret Bay is Dominica’s only Citizenship opportunity where the investment is always in completed villas, making our offering unmatched and a perfect fit for this new wave of interested buyers.”